arjunumenon/m365-devzone/README.md

 # m365-devzone

-Repository for the  development in M365 Area
+This is a repository created for the development in Teams and SharePoint.
+Just Arjun's Playground